-As the characteristics of the TIW have been observed to vary at different latitudes from year to year, it has been possible to test their influence on the ITCZ, which should be larger than its counterpart in the Pacific.
+As the characteristics of the TIWs have been observed to vary at different latitudes from year to year, it has been possible to test their influence on the ITCZ, which should be larger than its counterpart in the Pacific.
 As the TMI sensor provides simultaneous measurements of several variables that can be associated with the variability of the ITCZ, as integrated water vapour, rain and cloud liquid water, it was possible to analyse this suggested influence.
-In conjunction with the QuikSCAT wind data the results showed that these atmospheric fields are highly correlated with the SST fields at the timescale associated with the TIW, which variability has a high impact in the deep

-25 convection associated with ITCZ, in particular due to its more southern position.
+In conjunction with the QuikSCAT wind data the results showed that these atmospheric fields are highly correlated with the SST fields at the timescale associated with the TIWs, which variability has a high impact in the deep convection associated with ITCZ, in particular due to its more southern position.

-5. Conclusions
+5 Conclusions

-This work has characterised the multi-year variability of TIW in the Atlantic Ocean, using high-resolution microwave satellite data.
+This work has focused on the SST signature of the TIWs, and characterised their multi-year variability in the Atlantic Ocean, using high-resolution microwave satellite data.
 The dataset, which has few gaps on a 3-day mean composite, has been filtered with a westward-only 2-D FIR filter.
-This scheme highlights very well the TIW by filtering out features with different spectral characteristics.
-This analysis showed that TIW were very active during 2001, and strong signals could be observed far reaching 4°N.
+This scheme highlights very well the TIWs by filtering out features with different spectral characteristics.
+This analysis showed that TIWs were very active during 2001, and strong signals could be observed far reaching 4° N.